Benjaminreinhard/sudoku_solver/README.md

 # Sudoku Solver

-A Python Sudoku solver that gives you insight on the solvability with specified tricks.
+Sudoku solver that gives you insight on the solvability using specified tricks.

 ## Features

 * Solve any proper Sudoku using a brute-force technique.
+* Solve any proper Sudoku using specified tricks AS FAR AS POSSIBLE.
 * Visualize the solving process with colored output.
 * Track how many cells were filled per trick.
-* Tell you at each iteration, how many cells can be filled per trick.
+* Track how many cells can be filled per trick at each iteration.

 ## Installation